vecipher/Clematis3/docs/m12/native_t1.md

 > **Note (PR99):**
 > `available()` now reflects whether the compiled extension can be imported.
 If it’s missing, the engine silently uses the Python path—even when `perf.native.t1.enabled=true`.

-If any of these fail, the engine uses the Python loop.
-A gated counter may be incremented for observability in later PRs (not in PR97).
+Counters are incremented (PR102) for observability when native is gated or disabled.

 ---